Amutheezan/amutheezan.github.io/ice.md

 #### Ladder Programming

-It is generally based on components with GUI demonstration and for executing each output one line of ladder is required and set of lines will be called as a program and at the start and end it will have to stop -| slashes like this and finally it will look like ladder that why they called it as Ladder program, not sure I just heard as so :P :).
+It is generally based on components with GUI demonstration and for executing each output one line of ladder is required and set of lines will be called as a program and at the start and end it will have to stop -| slashes like this and finally it will look like ladder that why they called it as Ladder program, not sure I just heard as so :stuck_out_tongue_closed_eyes: :relaxed:.

 Tools Required for Ladder Programming: XCP Program tool and XC3- PLC can be used to do practicals efficiently with Ladder Programming.

-These are just some basic ideas and concepts if time supports I will share ideas deeply from what I learned. :P :)
+These are just some basic ideas and concepts if time supports I will share ideas deeply from what I learned. :stuck_out_tongue_closed_eyes: :relaxed:

 [Project Records](https://amutheezan.files.wordpress.com/2016/08/projects.pdf)